Nikhilbhamare11/Employee-Management-System/README.md

 2. Employee Folder

-These Folder are connected with each other using microservices... pom.xml have some dependencies which help to run the Backend.
+These Folder are connected with each other using microservices... pom.xml have some dependencies which help to run the Backend Folder.